Thartvigsen/thartvigsen.github.io/README.md

 - 80-dimensional time series of clinical measurements
 - Hand-crafted features summarizing the time series to capture their temporal nature

 We trained classifiers on each source of data, then merged their outputs to create a well-informed meta-learner to detect *C. Diff.* far in advance of the date of infection-confirmation.
-This work was published in the Applied Data Science Track of the **European Conference of Machine Learning (ECML)**, presented by Cansu Sen on September 19, 2017 in Skopje, Macedonia.
-The paper can be found [here](http://ecmlpkdd2017.ijs.si/papers/paperID487.pdf).
+This work was published at the **European Conference of Machine Learning (ECML)**, presented by Cansu Sen on September 19, 2017 in Skopje, Macedonia.
+Our paper can be found [here](http://ecmlpkdd2017.ijs.si/papers/paperID487.pdf).

-## University of Arizona: Summer 2015
+## University of Arizona REU: Summer 2015

 From June-August 2015, I took part in an NSF-funded Research Experience for Undergraduates at the University of Arizona in Tucson, AZ.
 I was stationed at [BioSphere 2](http://biosphere2.org/) and worked with Dr. Shirley Papuga in the School of Natural Resources and the Environment.